carlsonchan/backend/README.md

 cp config.json.template config.json
 ```

 Fill in the server port, current user, and database details in `config.json`.
+You will need to retrieve and store the SSL certificate and key of the database user to connect to.

 Build the server:
 ```